 2. Search for a Reputable English School

-Searching for a teaching job in China can be overwhelming.
+Searching for teaching jobs in China can be overwhelming.
 It’s sometimes hard to know which recruiter to trust and which schools are legitimate.
-A great perk of getting your TEFL Certificate is that they often have a list of jobs that are available in China (and other countries).

 Regardless of which route you take, make sure to do your research and look for reviews and blog postings online for the school you’ve chosen.